Recuperator or supply and exhaust system: which is better?

 -

-Compare capital investment, operating costs, level of mind.
+Compare capital investments, operating costs, noise levels.

 -